Hillsboro Shelter

 Rather than continuing with the previous Early Design Concept, the Design-Build approach will allow contractors to work with architects and the City as one team to keep the project within budget as costs for labors and materials fluctuate.

-Share November 2022: Initial Community Feedback on Facebook Share November 2022: Initial Community Feedback on Twitter Share November 2022: Initial Community Feedback on Linkedin Email November 2022: Initial Community Feedback link
+Share November 2022: Initial Community Feedback Report on Facebook Share November 2022: Initial Community Feedback Report on Twitter Share November 2022: Initial Community Feedback Report on Linkedin Email November 2022: Initial Community Feedback Report link

-Community feedback from three focus groups and initial survey results through October 14 is informing the shelter's physical design.
+Community feedback from three focus groups conducted in spring 2022 and initial survey results through October 14, 2022 were collected to inform the shelter's physical design.

 Community members noted the importance of: